Hosea H. Harvey is the General Counsel at America Needs You.

 As Special Events and Individual Giving Manager, I oversee gift processing and data management, as well as leading special events across our national network.

 Why I love working at ANY: The people!
 It is incredible to work on such a passionate team, partnering with amazing volunteers and giving organizations, all for the benefit of enabling our ambitious and inspiring Fellows to maximize their potential.

 Where you can find me outside of work: Playing Frisbee, checking out the best vegetarian places in NYC, or biking around in Pokémon Sword.

-Reach out to me with questions about: Gift processing, data organization, special events, and social media.
+Reach out to me with questions about: Gift processing, data organization, and special events.

 More about me: I’m from Manassas, Virginia and attended Hollins University, where I earned degrees in business and economics.
 I began my time with ANY as an intern, and was excited to have the opportunity to move into a full-time role after graduation.

 As the Program Operations Associate, I assist in the management, hygiene, and analysis of programming data, and provide day to day operational support for ANY’s programs.

 Why I am passionate about the ANY mission: Any of my professional and academic success throughout undergrad and beyond would not have been possible without mentorship and an extensive support system facilitated by programming similar to ANY’s.